open-mmlab/mmocr/docs/demo.md

 <br>

 **Instruction:** Perform batched recognition inference on a folder with hundreds of image with the CRNN_TPS recognition model and save the visualization results in another folder.
-*Batch size is set to 10 to prevent out of memory CUDA runtime errors*
+*Batch size is set to 10 to prevent out of memory CUDA runtime errors.*

 - CL interface:
 ```shell